wtnm/fform/tutorial.en.md

 render(<FForm core = {{name:"name", schema, elements, JSONValidator}}/>, document.querySelector('#root'));
 ```
-It's done.
-Also, the validation for the minimum and maximum value of the field `oneOf` has been added.
-Now JSON validation passes only if this value is 0 for login form and 1 for registration form.
+Done.
+Validation was also added for the minimum and maximum values of the `oneOf` field.
+Now JSON validation passes only if this value is 0 for the login form and 1 for the registration form.

-Now let's add a password match check in the `password` and `confirm` fields.
-This should be done at the root level:
+Now we add the password matching check in the `password` and` confirm` fields.
+This should be done at the root field level:
 ```js
 ...
 elements.extend([{